Easy Homemade Recipes

 What's the Best Chocolate for Melting?

-For this Valentine's Day dessert for kids idea, you will want to use either chocolate chips or chocolate wafers (chocolate melts).
+To make this chocolatey treat, you'll want to use either chocolate chips or chocolate wafers (chocolate melts).
 The quality of chocolate really depends on what you are making or baking.

 Different quality chocolates have different melting points.
 If the chocolate is too dry, you will want to add either some cocoa chips or you can use a high quality oil or fat that is mild in flavor.
 Add it as a half teaspoon at a time.